MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/teams-store-ranking-parameters.md

 The information in this disclosure statement applies to the Microsoft Teams store in which Microsoft makes third-party apps available to users.
 The Microsoft Teams store ranks app search results in the store using a set of ranking parameters to deliver relevant search results to users.

-The ranking parameters listed aren't exhaustive.
+The ranking parameters listed in this section aren't exhaustive.
 They're intended to provide our publisher community with a high-level understanding of the main parameters that the storefront uses in ranking determinations.

 > [!NOTE]
 > All defined terms used but not otherwise defined herein will have the meaning ascribed thereto in the Microsoft Publisher Agreement.